Last Updated: Jan. 14, 2021

 The Athletics COVID-19 public health and safety practices are as follows:

 An “Athletics Campus” has been created around our facilities with only one staff entry point.
 This was done for the safety and security of our staff, coaches and students.
-We have maintained strict adherence to the CDC guidelines as well as the recommendations of industrial hygiene consultants.
-We have also worked with Tulane’s Center for Sport following their medical testing and protocol to ensure our environment is as safe as any for the return of our staff and students.
+We have maintained strict adherence to the CDC guidelines as well as the recommendations of industrial hygiene consultants and Tulane’s Center for Sport.

-Due to new safety considerations and restrictions placed on our operation by public health officials, Tulane Shuttles & Transportation will adjust operations and service for the fall 2020 semester.
+Due to new safety considerations and restrictions placed on our operation by public health officials, Tulane Shuttles & Transportation has adjusted operations and service.
 While several fixed shuttle lines will be suspended and Tulane TapRide hours will be modified, we are working to best serve our community.

-All riders on Tulane vehicles will be required to wear masks and maintain 6 feet social distance between other riders not in their immediate family or cohort.
+All riders and drivers on Tulane vehicles will be required to wear masks.
+Riders must maintain 6 feet social distance between the driver and other riders not in their immediate family or cohort.
 Seating capacity in all vehicles will be reduced.
 Vehicles will be cleaned and sanitized throughout the day by Shuttles & Transportation staff using approved cleaning and disinfecting agents.

 Where applicable, plexiglass shields have been installed behind the driver’s area, and HEPA filters have been installed.
 In addition, all vehicles have been equipped with hand sanitizer dispensers.